anjijava16/WebSessionization/README.md

 2) Determine the average session time

 Output is uploaded to /output2

 Format of the output2 is (Labeled Session ID, total duration in milliseconds spend within the session) - handling the average at the end of the program.

+Also, supplying staging data in stageData folder used for computing sessionDuration for every IP in that session window.

+Format of stageData

+((sessionID, ipAddress), (lowestStartTime, maximumEndTime, sessionDuration)

 3) Determine unique URL visits per session.
 To clarify, count a hit to a unique URL only once per session.

 Output is uploaded to /output3
 Format (sessionID, uniqueURL)

+4) Find the most engaged users, ie the IPs with the longest session times Output is uploaded to /output4
+Format (ipAddress, sumOfAllSessionsDuration) - most engaged user will be at the end of the file.
 ====================
 Pending items
 ====================

-4) Find the most engaged users, ie the IPs with the longest session times

 ====================
  Building